V8 engine: Italy

-The Formula One team resumed usage of V8 engines for the 2006–2013 seasons, beginning with the Ferrari 248 F1.
+The Formula One team resumed using V8 engines for the 2006–2013 seasons, beginning with the Ferrari 248 F1.

 The first Maserati V8 road car was the 1959–1965 Maserati 5000 GT luxury coupe, of which only 34 cars were produced.
 The 5000 GT used a 4.9 L overhead camshaft engine derived from the Maserati 450S racing car.
 Developments of this engine were used in the 1963–1969 Maserati Quattroporte I luxury sedan, the 1967–1973 Maserati Ghibli, the 1971–1978 Maserati Bora 2-seat coupe, and several other models.

 The 1990–1996 Maserati Shamal 2+2 coupe introduced a 3.2 L turbocharged V8 engine based on the existing Maserati Biturbo V6.
 This engine was later replaced by the naturally aspirated 4.2 L Ferrari F136 V8 engine, beginning with the 2001 Maserati Coupé / Spyder.

 During the 1920s and 1930s, Lancia produced a line of range-topping luxury cars powered by V8 engines: the 1922–1925 Lancia Trikappa, the 1928–1935 Lancia Dilambda, and the 1931–1939 Lancia Astura.
 The engines ranged in displacement from 2.6–4.6 L and used unusually narrow V-angles of 14 to 24 degrees with a single overhead camshaft.
 In the 1980s, an engine derived from Ferrari's V8 engine was transverse-mounted in the Lancia Thema 8.32.

 The only Fiat car to use a V8 engine was the Fiat 8V, of which approximately 100 were produced 1952–1954.
 The 122 cuin pushrod engine used an all-aluminium construction and an unusual V-angle of 70 degrees.
 Fiat also began production of V8 diesel truck engines for the 1975 Des-8280, initially in the naturally aspirated form before switching to turbocharging in the mid-1980s.

 Lamborghini's V8 powered models are the 1972–1979 Lamborghini Urraco 2+2 coupe, 1976–1979 Lamborghini Silhouette 2-seat convertible, and 1981–1988 Lamborghini Jalpa 2-seat convertible.
 The 2018–present Lamborghini Urus SUV uses a Volkswagen Group turbocharged V8 engine.

 Japan

-Japanese manufacturers have not been large producers of V8 engines for passenger cars, due to Japanese government road tax regulations that impose higher charges for engines that exceed 2.0 L. However several passenger cars have been produced with V8 engines to meet the needs of consumers, as well as for use in motor racing.
+Japanese manufacturers have not been significant producers of V8 engines for passenger cars due to Japanese government road tax regulations that impose higher charges for engines that exceed 2.0 L. However, several passenger cars have been produced with V8 engines for consumers and for use in motor racing.

-Honda has never produced V8 engines for passenger vehicles.
-In the late 1990s, the company resisted considerable pressure from its American dealers for a V8 engine with American Honda reportedly sending one dealer a shipment of "V8" vegetable juice to silence them.
+Honda has never produced V8 engines for passenger vehicles, although they did experiment with a CVCC V8 sportscar project until it was cancelled as a result of the 1973 Fuel Crisis.
+In the late 1990s, the company resisted considerable pressure from its American dealers for a V8 engine, with American Honda reportedly sending one dealer a shipment of "V8" vegetable juice to silence them.
 The only Honda car sold with a V8 engine was the 1993–1998 Honda Crossroad SUV, which was a rebadged Land Rover Discovery Series I fitted with the Rover V8 engine.